My early work focused primarily on the first line of

 to examine the long-term impact of extreme war victimization (i.e., childhood abduction) on women's mental

 health, preferences, and socio-economic outcomes.
-We are currently writing the
+A follow-up study

-fielded) will assess through an RCT the effects of unconditional cash
+assesses through an RCT the effects of unconditional cash transfers,

-transfers versus coaching versus mental health counseling on the well-being of
+group-based coaching and group-based mental health counseling on the well-being

 In the past year, I have expanded my work in development